 Each case is highly fact-specific and early advice should be sought to help prepare the case and address issues anticipated to be raised by the other parent.

-During divorce proceedings, school fees orders can be made by the court in appropriate cases.
+During divorce proceedings or civil partnership dissolution, school fees orders can be made by the court in appropriate cases.

 First consideration must be given to the welfare of any child under the age of 18.

 An unmarried parent will need to pay child support for their child, but not maintenance to their former partner.